sarah-j-smith/QuestGameEvents/README.md

 When your event is scheduled as a "next event", the "turns" setting is the number of turns after being scheduled that it runs.
 Of course if you want it to run immediately after its pre-cursor event triggers it you can just make its "turns" equal to 1 or 0.

-## Run Events Only When Player is in a Room
+## Child Events: Run Parts of Events Only When Player is in a Room

-Often you want an event to behave differently depending on what room the player is in.
+Often you want an event to *behave differently* depending on what room the player is in.
 Events are effectively global, but you may want to print different messages if the player is in different places.

 * To do this create an event and place it in the given room.
+This will be a child of your main event.
-* Name your event with the same name as the parent event but with a distinguishing suffix, eg the room name.
+* Name your child event with the same name as the parent event but with a distinguishing suffix, eg the room name.
 * Otherwise configure it as for normal events

 When the events run, first your main event will run, and then any room events.
 So for example if you have an event `balloon_rises`, you could have a `balloon_rises_garden` in the room called `garden`.
 First `balloon_rises` would be run, then `balloon_rises_garden` if the player is in the garden.

+## Room Events: Run Events Only for a Specific Room

+Often you want an event to only occur if the player is in a specific room.

+Place an event with the name "EVENT_something" in a room to have it executed *only when* the player is in that room.
+If you want to have an event that behaves differently for a specific room but which happens no matter what room the player is in, use a *child event* instead.

+If the `turn`attribute on the event is -1 then it will execute straight away.
+Otherwise it will occur just like other events when the player is in that room, AND the `game.turn` counter is greater than or equal to the event turn.
+Note that `auto` and `done` behave the same as usual.

+Child events do not run for a Room Event.

 ## Use Events from Scripts